 It’s been rumored that drinking coconut water is best for post-workout.
 Only, it contains fewer calories than other potassium-rich fluids.
 Plain water is fine, and coconuts can cause dangerously high potassium levels in those who have kidney problems.

-5. Over Hydrating
+5. You Can’t Over Hydrate

 As mentioned before, water intoxication is a thing, and drinking too much can be lethal.
 It’s called hyponatremia, which is when you ingest too much water and cause a decreased concentration of sodium in the body.
 It leads to confusion, convulsions, and even death.